 As Pittsburgh evolves from the City of Steel to a city of technology, women and nonbinary individuals remain highly underrepresented.
-In fact, studies show that women hold only 25% of jobs in Pittsburgh – some would argue these numbers are even lower.
+In fact, studies show that women hold only 25% of the tech jobs in Pittsburgh – some would argue these numbers are even lower.
 When broken down further on a national level, according to the Bureau of Labor Statistics, only 5% of computing jobs are held by Asian women, 3% are held by Black women, and only 1% held by Latinas.
 Moreover, Pittsburgh ranks very low on the best cities for women in tech to work and live.
 We are number 46th to be exact.
 Women In Technology Pittsburgh (or WIT PGH for short) offers a fresh new take on the #womenintech movement and continues to authentically build connections with folks from all ages and industry backgrounds in order to create and retain a pipeline of strong talent.

 *This platform is for anyone who identifies as she/her, she/they, and they/them.
 Please remember to respect the pronouns of others and to not judge based off of appearance or names used Thanks!